xiaoWings/cocktail-recipe-finder/README.md

 ## Data source and responsible use

 Recipe data and images are from TheCocktailDB.
 Alcoholic status is displayed when available.
 This app is a recipe lookup project and does not provide medical, allergy, or safety advice.

+## Security and Privacy
+This app uses TheCocktailDB's development API key for educational use.
+Do not commit .env, API keys, passwords, or private credentials.
+Local environment variables can be stored in .env, based on .env.example.
+This app does not store user accounts, passwords, or personal data.
+Pantry ingredients entered in the app are stored only in the current Streamlit session.